 What is Electric Field?

-What is the Direction of Electric Field?Electrostatic force and electrostatic field both are vector quantity.
-As electric field is the force per unit test charge, so the direction of electrostatic field must follow the direction of electrostatic force.
-Again the direction of the electric field intensity is given by the direction of motion of the test charge.
+What is the direction of electric field?Electrostatic force between two electrical charges is either repulsive or attractive depending upon the nature of charges, hence it is a vector quantity.
+So, electric field is a vector quantity, since electric field is the force per unit positive charge, so the direction of electrostatic field must follow the direction of electrostatic force.
+When, we place a unit positive charge in an electric field, it either comes closer or goes far, depending upon the nature of the charge, by which the field is created.
+The direction of the electric field is given by the direction of motion of the unit positive charge.
 Electric Field Intensity is always perpendicular to the surface.
 As per figure, two elimentary surface areas () are considered, named A and B. So number of lines of force through A is equal to the number of lines of force through B. Now we can calculate,

 Properties of Electric Field LinesElectric field Lines are two types.

 - Non uniform